 Directions: From Catskill, at the junction of Main St. and Bridge St., head west on Bridge St. for 0.7 miles.
 At the intersection with Route 9W/ Route 23A, continue straight onto Route 23A and drive 13.2 miles.
 Turn right onto N Lake Rd and proceed 1.8 miles to Laurel House Rd. and drive to the end where a parking area will be on the right.

 Park and follow the path down to the overlook or to the trail to get the bottom area of the falls.

 Follow the same directions to reach the lower parking lot, which will be on the left after crossing the bridge that spans Spruce Creek.
 Bastion Falls will be visible on the right as you navigate the hairpin turn.
 Use caution walking along the road as there isn’t much room.

-A half-mile hike at the Hannacroix Creek Preserve in New Baltimore leads to this block cascade.
+A half-mile hike at the Hannacroix Creek Preserve in New Baltimore leads to these cascading waterfalls.

 Turn right onto S. Main St./Route 144 and drive 0.8 miles, where the parking area will be on the right.

-This 65-foot tall giant spans the width of the Mohawk River in Cohoes.
+This 90-foot tall giant spans the width of the Mohawk River in Cohoes.
 The falls are viewable from Falls View Park, via a lookout above or from riverside.